 Class instruction in basic and character make-up.
-Practical instruction as required in connection with specific
+Practical instruction as required in connection with specific performances.
+CR/NCR

 Practical approach to phonetics and diction, as applied to the performance of German operatic repertoire.
 CR/NCR

 A practical approach to phonetics and diction as applied to the performance of operatic repertoire in English.
 CR/NCR